Moving Magnet vs Moving Coil Cartridges: A Technical Comparison

 We Stock Excellent Brands

 In the vinyl realm, choosing between moving magnet (MM) and moving coil (MC) cartridges is crucial for audiophiles.
 Ortofon‘s MM cartridges, like the 2M series, offer a dynamic sound, while their MC line, such as the Cadenza, delivers intricate audio details.
-Audio Technica’s moving coil, such as the AT-OC9XSH Shibata, delivers enhanced tracking.
-Rega’s philosophy ensures that its MM cartridges, including the Nd7, enhance richness and detail, and its MC cartridges, like Apheta 3, are praised for sonic purity.
+Audio Technica’s moving coil, such as the AT-OC9XSH Shibata, delivers tracking enhancement.
+Rega’s philosophy ensures that its MM cartridges, including the Nd7, enhance richness and detail, and its MC cartridges, like Apheta 3, receive praise for sonic purity.
 Though Nakamichi is less active today, its legacy MC cartridges are collector gems for their exceptional sound accuracy.
 Each brand embodies distinct craftsmanship, influencing your turntable’s audio performance and character.

 Moving Magnet Cartridges